-They got back to Baltimore soon afterwards I think for they were there at the time of the bombardment and father was one of the volunteers that went into Fort McHenry that night.
-My father and Mr. Robertson, my uncle by marriage were in there, mother and a number of ladies stayed up all night listening to the bombardment fearing that the British might get in.
+They got back to Baltimore soon afterwards I think for they were there at the time of the bonbardment and father was one of the volunteers that went into Fort chenry that night.
+My father and Mr. Robertson, my uncle by marriage were in there, mother and a number of ladies stayed up all night listening to the bonbardment fearing that the British might get in.
 One of the ladies knew the difference in the sounds of the guns and whenever they would hear the Ft.

-McHenry guns they were glad and whenever they would hear no guns from the fort they would be down-hearted and then when she would hear them, the Ft. guns, and they would be glad and they could think the British are not coming.
+WcHenry guns they were glad and whenever they would hear no guns from the fort they would be down-hearted and then when she would hear them, the Ft. guns, and they would be glad and they could think the British are not coming.
 That Fort kept them back and it was very pleasant for me to think that my father had a hand in helping, of course it was but one, but everyone helped.
 Uncle Robertson got a Bounty for that in after years, I suppose that either Congress or Maryland paid it to them.
-Aunt Margaret told me about it when she was out here but I would like very much yo have some papers showing that he as well as my father was one of them.
+Aint largaret told me about it when she was out here but I would like very much to have some papers showing that he as well as my father was one of them.

-My father settled in Baltimore, kept a shoe store, a very handsome shoe store.
-Had seven children, never raised but three, that ever lived to be a year old, as Baltimore was very sickly at that time and it was estimated that scarcely one half of the children at that time that were born lived to be over a year old, as they got the Cholera Infantum.
+handsome shoe store.
+Hed seven children, never raised but three, that ever lived to be a year old, as Baltimore was very sickly at that time and it was estimated that scarcely one half of the children at that time that were born lived to be over a year old, as they got the Cholera Infantum.
 They so had to be taken out into the country but even that was not always successful.
-I have often heard mother say that I was only saved by being fed the best milk Punch of French brandy and milk.
-The three children were Mary, Ann and Elizabeth Jane, who died of the Scarlet fever when only seven years of age and Margaret, who afterwards married Csptain Collier.
+I have often heard mother say that I was only saved by being fed the best Milk Punch of Frence brandy and milk.
+The three children were Mary, Ann and Elizabeth Jane, who died of the Scarlet fever when only seven years of age and Margaret, who afterwards married Captain Collier.

-We lived in Baltimore until I was eight years old.
+The lived in Saltimore until I was eight years old.
 They always used to think I was very smart, when I was a little thing.
 I remember Grandmother and Grandfather looking so pleased when I used to read to them.
-I could never remember when I learned by letters and when we went to the little town where we moved I was put in one of the highest classes in Reading but that was about too it was a great stimulus to me in other things to be associated with the big firls in that and then to have to go down with the smallest ones in Geography and History and Arithmetic made me study hard.
-The town was thirty eight or forty miles from Baltimore named liberty Town, Frederick County Maryland.
+I could never remember when I learned my letters and when we went to the little town where we moved I was put in one of the highest classes in Reading but that was about with the big girls in that and then to have to go down with the smallest ones in Geography and Mistory and Arithmetic made me study hard.
+The town was thirty eight or forty miles from Baltimore named Liberty town, Frederick County Maryland.

-We lived there perhaps four or five years and during that time LaFayette visited this country.
+LaFayette visited this country.
 He went all over the land but not to that little town but he visited the County town and my father went up to see him, and he brought me a satin badge with LaFayette's head on it and I kept it a long time but I do not know what became of it.
-My father was a Mason and he went with a company of gent-lemen it may be that it was a company of Masons.
-I think I was fourteen when we left Liberty and father moved to Fredrick.
+My father was a mason and he went with a company of gentlemen it may be that it was a company of Masons.
+I think I was fourteen when we left liberty and father moved to Fredrick.